Iowa teen who killed rapist being held in jail after escape

-DES MOINES, Iowa (AP) — An 18-year-old sex trafficking victim who killed her rapist was being held in an Iowa jail Wednesday and could face a prison term after she walked away from a Des Moines women’s shelter where she was serving probation for a manslaughter conviction.
+DES MOINES (AP) — An 18-year-old sex trafficking victim who killed her rapist was being held in an Iowa jail Wednesday and could face a prison term after she walked away from a Des Moines women's shelter where she was serving probation for a manslaughter conviction.

 Pieper Lewis was booked into the Polk County Jail on Tuesday, said Polk County Sheriff Lt.
 Ryan Evans.